tasks/tasks/README.md

 `git commit` (a separate commit for each bug fix, feature change, style or copy edit please!)

-`git fetch astrid`
+`git fetch upstream`

-`git rebase -i astrid/master` (i like to rebase -i to verify what i'm committing and squish small commits)
+`git rebase -i upstream/master` (i like to rebase -i to verify what i'm committing and squish small commits)

 `git push origin my-new-features`